 With each review from a buyer, your prospective customers can gather more information on the benefits of your product.
 They can deem your company as trustworthy because you’re delivering what you promised to happy, satisfied customers!

 Using a third party Shopify app to connect to your beauty store will give you the transparency you need for your customers.
+There are a couple of apps we found useful!
+Reviewbit automates social proof collection through Whatsapp, a popular texting app.
 Try Judge.me for free.
 They’re a verifiable and reputable Shopify app you can add to your online store!

 Their automated system to generate reviews for your products will give you peace of mind.
 Furthermore, not only will Judge.me help you with collecting authentic reviews, the app also boosts organic traffic by optimizing reviews.
 You can learn more about how they do it here.